-A. Resolving Complaints Involving Faculty, Academic Deans, School Directors, Program Directors or Department Heads, including Academic Complaints/Grievances

-Formal complaints of harassment or discrimination against University employees must be filed with the Office of Equality and Diversity.
+A. Resolving Complaints Involving Faculty, Academic Deans, School Directors, Program Directors or Department Heads, including Academic Complaints/Grievances must be filed with the Office of Equality and Diversity.
 Throughout this process, students are free to contact the Senior Associate Dean of Students for advice and consultation.